How To Be An Effective Leader

 - Be accessible and approachable to everyone, including underclassmen and students you are unfamiliar with.

-Leaders foster collaboration and built spirited teams.
+Leaders foster collaboration and build spirited teams.
 They strengthen others, making each person feel capable and powerful.

 - Encourage collaboration by promoting cooperative goals and building trust.